*Definitions are given in relation to map turtles. There may be other meanings for these words.*

 S

 Spongivorous – specializing in eating sponges (freshwater in case of the map turtles).
-This is primarily female microcephalic species.
+This is the primary diet of the microcephalic species.

 Sympatric – occurring within the same geographical area such as G. flavimaculata is sympatric with G. gibbonsi in the Pascagoula River.